-“It’s humbling to see how little some people in other parts of the world have.
-The lack of healthcare is astounding – people going blind waiting to have cataracts removed or even worse, living with untreated glaucoma or other treatable eye diseases that can cause blindness.
-We were there for such a short time, but being able to help even in a small way is gratifying.”
+“It’s humbling to see how little some people in other parts of the world have,” says Dr. Del Negro.
+“The lack of healthcare is astounding – people going blind waiting to have cataracts removed, or, even worse, living with untreated glaucoma or other treatable eye diseases that can cause blindness.
+We are there for such a short time [each year], but being able to help even in a small way is gratifying.”

 Most recently, in 2019, Drs.
 Ralph and Robyn Del Negro were accompanied by their youngest daughter, Isabella, to the Dominican Republic and were proud to join an amazing team of professionals once again.